 Mistake #2: Buying more home than you can afford

 If you are going to buy a home, make sure that you purchase what you can afford.
 Take out a fixed-rate mortgage so that you know what your payments will be.
 If rates go drastically down in the next couple of years, you can always refinance.
 If rates go up, you are protected.
 Try to aim for a 15-year mortgage over a 30-year.
 It will save you hundreds of thousands in interest.
-But if you can’t do it, a 30-year fixed-rate mortgage is an acceptable loan choice for the purchase of a home. (year time frame may vary from country to country and banks as well)
+But if you can’t do it, a 30-year fixed-rate mortgage is an acceptable loan choice for the purchase of a home (year time frame may vary from country to country and banks as well).

 Mistake #3: Not controlling your money

 Too many people live paycheck to paycheck.
 They have no savings.
 They have no retirement plan.
-They have nothing to back them up in the case of an emergency.
+They have nothing to back them in case of an emergency.
 They have no control over their money.

 Mistake #4: Not saving for retirement

-There are more seniors in the work place now than there were twenty years ago.
-And even more than there were fifty years ago.
-If you want to retire with enough money to live comfortably, you have to start putting something back today.
 Start with a pension fund or fund/contribution that is available in your country as per government rules.
 Figure out how much you need to invest in order to get a pension that you would like to have after your retirement and find a way to do it.
 This is your future.
-You don’t want to reach sixty and realize that you can’t afford to stop working.
-There is no guarantee that you will be able to draw social security or other forms of assistance then.
-What if you become ill and have to retire?
-What if you get hurt?
-Prepare for the future.
-Start saving for retirement today.